 Academic standing will be assessed on the basis of a grade point average (GPA).
 Students are expected to maintain a GPA of at least 2.0.
 See Additional Grades and Remarks and Academic History (Transcript) Records for information on calculation of GPAs and the academic record.
+A review of academic performance is conducted for each student at the end of each Fall/Winter.
+Decisions regarding continuation will be based on courses completed during Fall/Winter only.
+Any courses completed during Spring/Summer will not be considered as part of the decision on academic standing

-The assignment and reassignment of academic standing are based on a student's performance in a minimum of $\bigstar 9$ .
-If, at the time of review, the student has attempted fewer than $\bigstar 9$ since the last assignment of academic standing, the review will be deferred and the academic standing assigned at the last review will remain in effect until the next review.
+The assignment and reassignment of academic standing are based on a student's performance in a minimum of $\star 9$.
+If, at the time of review, the student has attempted fewer than $\star 9$ since the last assignment of academic standing, the review will be deferred and the academic standing assigned at the last review will remain in effect until the next review.